©

 From one shore to the other with the P'tit Bac

-At the end of the slipway in the port of Sainte-Marine, Le p’tit bac awaits pedestrians for a quick and pleasant crossing of the Odet as far as Bénodet.
+At the end of the slipway in the port of Sainte-Marine, Le p’tit bac is a local foot-passenger ferry offering a quick and pleasant crossing of the Odet River as far as Bénodet.

 Cyclists are also very welcome on Le p’tit bac, which is equipped to accommodate bicycles, making it a great way to continue along cycle route no. 45 and its signposted footpaths!